“Easy is the descent to hell, for the door to the underworld lies open both day and night.

 She was a passionate person and her passion and her beliefs were why she fought.
 In her heart she knew her cause was the noble one, the right thing to do.
 Even through all the toil and the heartache she had endured she knew it would all be worth it.
 At the end of the day she was happy in the knowledge that her life had purpose.
 And at the end of the day she knew she would find Aang alive.
 She just had to be patient and dedicated, like Zuko.

 Suddenly through the thick grey-white blizzard Katara saw it: a wide arc of bright-blinding energy cutting upwards through the air.
-“Look!” she yelled, following the light with her finger.
+“Look!”
+She followed the light with her finger.
 “That’s gotta be Aang!
-Yip yip!”
+Yip-yip!”

 Sokka immediately pulled on Appa’s reins, and the sky bison banked a hard left, following the light as it sped across the sky and landed on the ground below.
 Soon the light was lost and so were they, searching for any sign of Aang.
 Shortly thereafter the monk himself came barrelling out of what looked to be a cave buried in snow.
 His entire body was bound in rope and Zuko was already on top of him, pulling him up by the collar.